Travel Photography in Los Angeles with Jake Isham

 Well, there are so many places to go to in LA, especially since it is so big, so I’ll split it up by area.

 In downtown, I highly recommend Perch and Ace Hotel.
 They have awesome roof bars/restaurants.
 Definitely a great date spot at nights, or even during the day a cool photo spot.

-I suggest visting Malibu or Santa Monica, always beautiful down there.
-There’s some good hikes to do – Hollywood sign hike and Griffith Park hike.
+I suggest visiting Malibu or Santa Monica, always beautiful down there.
+There are some good hikes to do – Hollywood sign hike and Griffith Park hike.
 Avoid Runyon Canyon if you want to actually hike.

 What kind of gear do you use?

 I shoot with a Canon 60D, upgrading soon most likely to the Canon 7Dii.
 I have a Canon 24-70 2.8, a Sigma 18-35 1.8 and a Rokinon 8mm 3.5.
 I rent a lot the 70-200 2.8.
 I have a MeFoto tripod.
 It’s super light easy to travel with and a Lowepro bag.

 I also always carry my DJI Phantom 3Pro.
 I have a hard case from them also.
 I like to also bring my Polaroid camera.
 It’s a fun one from Urban Outfitters, but it does the job.
 I also have a Canon G9X.
 Finally, I have a Pentax K1000 which shoots 35mm to keep me on my game.

 My favorite lens was the 24-70, but recently I got the 18-35 1.8 and that might be my new favorite.
 It all depends on what I am shooting.

 When you go for a travel photography holiday, what gear do you usually take with you?

 I am the guy who brings all his gear everywhere I go.
 My friends make fun of me because when I travel I have 3x more gear than clothes.